CanelaSoftware/cassiaDB_docs/CRUD/Cloud/BatchReadCloud.md

-# BatchReadLocal
+# BatchReadCloud
 ---
 ```
-function cdb_batchReadLocal(pRecordA)
+function cdb_batchReadCloud(pRecordA)
 ```
 ## Summary:
-This function reads a list of local records and returns those records' contents.
+This function reads a list of records on the cloud and returns those records' contents.
 It takes the input array and essentially fills the empty contents of each cdbRecordID key.

 ## Inputs:
 * **`pRecordA`** *(Array)* - A multidimensional array of keys, where each key is a table UID that maps to another array of keys.
 This table UID can be obtained by calling the function *cdx_getTableID* and passing in the table name, returning the table's unique UID.
 There must be at least one table UID key in the array.